-The material aid an asylum seeker is entitled to includes the right to medical care necessary to live a life in human dignity.1 This entails all the types of health care enumerated in a list of medical interventions that are taken charge of financially by the National Institute for Health and Disability Insurance (RIZIV/INAMI).
-For asylum seekers, some exceptions have explicitly been made for interventions not considered to be necessary for a life in human dignity, but also they are entitled to certain interventions that are considered to be necessary for such a life albeit not enlisted in the nomenclature.2
+The material aid an asylum seeker is entitled to includes the right to medical care necessary to live a life in human dignity.
+This entails all the types of health care enumerated in a list of medical interventions that are taken charge of financially by the National Institute for Health and Disability Insurance (RIZIV/INAMI).
+For asylum seekers, some exceptions have explicitly been made for interventions not considered to be necessary for a life in human dignity, but also they are entitled to certain interventions that are considered to be necessary for such a life albeit not enlisted in the nomenclature.

-When the material reception conditions are reduced or withdrawn as a sanction measure, the right to medical aid will not be affected.4 Although in practice accessing medical care can be difficult.
-Asylum seekers who are not staying in a reception structure (by choice or as a sanction) have to ask for a (promise of repayment (requisitorium) before going to a doctor.
+When the asylum seeker is not staying in the reception place given to him or her or when the material reception conditions are reduced or withdrawn as a sanction measure, the right to medical aid will not be affected, although accessing medical care can be difficult in practice.
+Asylum seekers who are not staying in a reception structure (by choice or following a sanction) have to ask for a promise of repayment (requisitorium) before going to a doctor.
 This can be a very time-consuming process.
-It can take up to a few weeks before the medical service of Fedasil answers.
+When the workload is high, it can take up to a few weeks before the medical service of Fedasil answers.

-- 1. Article 23 Reception Act.
+Article 23 Reception Act.

-- 2. Article 24 Reception Act and Royal Decree of 9 April 2007on Medical Assistance.
+Article 24 Reception Act and Royal Decree of 9 April 2007on Medical Assistance.

-- 4. Article 45 Reception Act.
+Article 45 Reception Act.

-- 5. Article 57 Article 57ter/1 of the Organic Law of 8 July 1976 on the PCSW.
+Articles 57 and 57ter/1 of the Organic Law of 8 July 1976 on the PCSW.

 Court of Auditors, Opvang van asielzoekers, October 2017, 55-56.